Table of Contents

 - The employee has been continuously employed by the University for more than four (4) months;

-- The employee has requested and been approved to take the personal holiday in accordance with Article 22 Vacation Leave
+- The employee has requested and been approved to take the personal holiday in accordance with Article 22 Vacation Time Off.

 - It is the employee’s responsibility to schedule the Personal Holiday before December 31st.
 If not requested it is forfeited.